denoland/deno/README.md

 "module" to refer to a single JS or TS file and also to refer to a directory of TS/JS code.

-### Use the filename "mod.ts" as the default entry point to a directory of code

-`index.ts` comes with the wrong connotations - and `main.ts` should be reserved for executable programs.
+### Do not use the filename `index.ts` nor `index.js`

+Deno does not treat "index.js" or "index.ts" in a special way.
+By using these filenames, it suggests that they can be left out of the module specifier when they cannot.
+This is confusing.

+If a directory of code needs a default entry point, use the filename `mod.ts`.
 The filename `mod.ts` follows Rust’s convention, is shorter than `index.ts`, and doesn’t come with any preconceived notions about how it might work.

 ### Within `deno_std`, do not depend on external code